affilirator/bestofvacuum/src/content/reviews/dyson-v15-detect-review.md

   valueForMoney: 4.3
 pros:
   - "Revolutionary laser dust detection reveals hidden dust"
-  # ... rest of the pros
 cons:
   - "Premium price point"
-  # ... rest of the cons
 verdict: "An exceptional premium cordless vacuum with innovative features that justify its high price for those who want the absolute best in cleaning technology."
 alternatives:
   - name: "Shark Vertex Pro"